andre-ortega/replicant/README.md

     curl drega.dev/replicate | bash

-drega.dev/replicate is a mirror to the release currenlty hosted by Akamai.
+drega.dev/replicate is a mirror to the automated install scripts currently hosted by Akamai.

 Enjoy!